-The Plan, which is sponsored by VF Corporation ("VF" or the "Company") is a defined contribution plan under Section 401(k) of the Internal Revenue Code ("IRC") covering hourly employees of VF who have one year of service and 1,000 hours within the one year.
+The Plan, which is sponsored by VF Corporation ("VF" or the "Company") is a defined contribution plan under Section 401(k) of the Internal Revenue Code ("IRC") covering salaried and exception hourly employees of VF.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
+Effective January 1, 2013, the salaried portion of The Timberland Retirement Earnings 401(k) Plan was merged into the Plan.
+The Timberland Company was acquired by VF on September 13, 2011.
+Assets totaling \$74,533,332 were transferred into the Plan on January 14, 2013.